dd32/td-gh-ex/readme.txt

 * New: Desktop Menu Bar Item Spacing Option
 * New: .wvrx-fullwidth built-in class for full width BG color
 * New: Add CSS Classes to HTML insertion areas, Header, Title/Tagline block (X-Plus)
+* Tweak: Auto change columns for galleries on mobile devices
 * Tweak: Changed default theme to Plain, new screenshot provided
 * Tweak: Some interactions with X-Plus
 * Tweak: textarea tweaks for future X-Plus features